Return to the main character page here.

 - Powered Armor: Jonryoku is functionally a suit of power armor that she pilots to do the fighting for her.

-- Power Levels: All of her win quotes are Haehyun assessing her opponent's level in guitar terms, to match her musical tuning theme.
+- Power Levels: All of her win quotes are Haehyun assessing her opponent's level in string instrument terms, usually comparing them to a guitar or something appropriate for the character to match her musical tuning theme.
 As an example, Sol apparently has 7 strings that are Gauge 80 with two heads, which makes Haehyun question if Sol's a monster.
+The outliers are the Valentines, who are compared to wind instruments; Axl and I-No's alien natures makes them unreadable (at the very least, I-No appears to be compared to her own guitar); Raven is so ancient that she is unable to appraise him and Jack O' is, to her surprise, described as cut in half.

 - Remember the New Guy?: Haehyun and the Kum family were never mentioned in prior entries of the series, and suddenly everyone is talking about the Tuner in -REVELATOR-.
 Johnny reveals that he's old friends with Haehyun, Sol recognizes that the current master of the Kum family shouldn't be so old yet, etc. An established family that knows how to manipulate ki to this extent, in a world where ki is both very powerful and yet still barely understood decades after its discovery, should have been rightfully famous.
+The remaining Japanese are essentially kept in gilded cages to both prevent them dying out and to study their ki.
+Other characters who can merely get it to work at all without being Japanese either get widespread recognition for the feat or get targeted for nefarious reasons (e.g. Kliff Undersn, Chipp Zanuff, and Jam Kuradoberi).
 It still feels weird that even -SIGN- or the old side materials never so much as inferred at their existence.

 - Samus Is a Girl: The shell, Jonryoku, takes on the appearance of an elderly man.
 The pilot of said shell is a much younger woman.

-Answer is a footie/set-play character who controls neutral by setting up scrolls and business cards which allow him to teleport towards the cards and perform air dashes in-between the scrolls.
+Answer is a footie/set-play character who controls the neutral game by setting up scrolls and business cards which allow him to teleport towards the cards and perform air dashes in-between the scrolls.
 He shines on the attack with great frame traps, safe pressure, and a command grab where he can truly frustrate the opponent.
-However, he has low damage output and is heavily dependent on Tension resource and set-ups in order to score knockdowns.
+However, he has a noticeably low damage output and is heavily dependent on the Tension resource and set-ups in order to score knockdowns, and is heavily reliant on the aforementioned scrolls and cards to truly damage the opponent.

 Tropes associated with Answer: